TortoiseDesign/okokChat/README.md

-Hi, thank you for buying my script, I'm very grateful!
+Hi, thank you for use my script, I'm very grateful!

 If you need help contact me on discord: okok#3488 Discord server: https://discord.gg/FauTgGRUku